The Murder Capital

-The Murder Capital is an Irish post-punk band that formed in Dublin in 2018.
+The Murder Capital is an Irish post-punk band formed in Dublin, Ireland in 2018.
 The band's music has been described as dark, intense, and introspective, with a focus on themes of vulnerability, self-reflection, and emotional turmoil.
 The band members are James McGovern (vocals), Damien Tuit (guitar), Cathal Roper (guitar), Gabriel Paschal Blake (bass), and Diarmuid Brennan (drums).

 History

-The band began performing together in 2017, and set up their own label Human Season Records in 2018 before releasing their first singles in 2019.
+The band began performing together in 2017 and set up their own label, Human Season Records, in 2018 before releasing their debut single the following year.

-On 16 August 2019, The Murder Capital released their debut studio album, When I Have Fears, which was produced by Flood and was met with widespread critical acclaim.
-In autumn 2019 the band performed a sold-out tour across the UK and Europe in promotion of the album.
+On 16 August 2019, The Murder Capital released their debut studio album, When I Have Fears, produced by British audio engineer and record producer, Flood.
+The album was met with widespread critical acclaim.
+In autumn 2019, the band performed a sold-out tour across the UK and Europe to promote the album.